Natural Graph Wavelet Packet Dictionaries: Applications in Graph Signal Approximation

 We consider the so-called ``sunflower'' graph shown in Fig.~\ref{fig:sunflower-graph}.
 This particular graph has $400$ nodes and each edge weight is set as the reciprocal of the Euclidean distance between the endpoints of that edge.
-Consistently counting the number of spirals in such a sunflower graph gives rise to the \emph{Fibonacci numbers}, i.e., $0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, \dots$.
-One may observe that 8 clockwise and 13 counterclockwise spirals are emanating from the center in Fig.~\ref{fig:sunflower-graph}.
+Consistently counting the number of spirals in such a sunflower graph gives rise to the \emph{Fibonacci numbers}: $0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, \dots$; see Fig.~\ref{fig:sunflower-graph}.
+We also note that the majority of nodes ($374$ among $400$) have degree $4$ while there are eight nodes with degree $2$, $17$ nodes with degree $3$, and the central node has the greatest degree $9$.
 See, e.g., \cite{MATHAI-DAVIS, VOGEL} and our code \texttt{SunFlowerGraph.jl} in \cite{HAOTIAN-GITHUB}, for algorithms to construct such sunflower grids and graphs.
 We can also view such a distribution of nodes as a simple model of the distribution of \emph{photoreceptors in mammalian visual systems} due to cell generation and growth; see, e.g., \cite[Chap.~9]{RODIECK}.

-Such a viewpoint motivates us the following sampling scheme: we overlay the sunflower graph on several parts of the standard Barbara image and sample the grayscale value at each node using the bilinear interpolation.
-In particular, we sample two different regions: her left eye and pants, where quite different image features are represented, i.e., a piecewise-smooth image containing oriented edges and a textured image with directional oscillatory patterns, respectively.
+Such a viewpoint motivates us the following sampling scheme: 1) overlay the sunflower graph on several parts of the standard Barbara image; 2) construct the Voronoi tessellation of the bounding square region with the nodes of the sunflower graph as its seeds as shown in Fig.~\ref{fig:sunflower-voronoi}; 3) compute the average pixel value within each Voronoi cell; and 4) assign that average pixel value to the corresponding seed/node\footnote{If a Voronoi cell does not contain any original image pixels (which occurs at some tiny cells around the center), we bilinearly interpolate the pixel value at the node location using the nearest image pixel values.}.
+See \cite{YAMAGISHI-SUSHIDA} for more about the relationship between the Voronoi tessellation and the sunflower graph.
+We also note that for generating the Voronoi tessellation, we used the following open source Julia packages developed by the JuliaGeometry team~\cite{JuliaGeometry}: \texttt{VoronoiDelaunay.jl}; \texttt{VoronoiCells.jl}; and \texttt{GeometricalPredicates.jl}.
+For our numerical experiments, we sampled two different regions: her left eye and pants, where quite different image features are represented, i.e., a piecewise-smooth image containing oriented edges and a textured image with directional oscillatory patterns, respectively.

 First, let us discuss our approximation experiments on Barbara's eye graph signal, which are shown in Fig.~\ref{fig:barb-eye}.